 Emotional Transformation Therapy (ETT), a therapeutic method incorporating the use of light, color wavelengths, and eye movements, aims to rapidly transform emotional distress and related physical pain into a positive emotional state.

 Professionals trained in ETT work to help those in therapy address trauma and other pain and achieve lasting, healing change.
+This article will answer the question of what is Emotional Transformation Therapy and what benefits can ETT bring.

 The Development of ETT